-PV Core Preventive Drugs The plan also covers some other preventive drugs.
+PV Core Preventive Drugs The plan covers other preventive drugs.
 These drugs are on our PV Core list.
 These drugs are effective in controlling health problems such as heart disease.
+Preventive care prescription drugs are drugs taken regularly by a member to prevent a condition or to prevent the reoccurrence or specific conditions.

-Please call customer service or log in to the member portal on our website to find out if a drug is on the PV Core list.
-The phone number and our website are on the back of this booklet.
+Please call customer service or log in to the member portal on our Web site to find out if a drug is on the PV Core list.
+The phone number and our Web address are on the back of this booklet.